 - Strengthening and Disseminating Research

-Caronongan is a member of the Society for Research in Child Development and the Association for Public Policy Analysis and Management.
-She holds an Ed.D. in quantitative policy analysis in education from Harvard University.
+Caronongan is a member of the Society for Research in Child Development and the Association for Public Policy Analysis & Management.
+She received her Ed.D. in Quantitative Policy Analysis in Education from Harvard University.

 Early Head Start Family and Child Experiences Survey: Baby FACES 2018